-- the Primary recording velocity indicates the lowest speed at which the disk has been verified for a specific write strategy, - the Upper recording velocity indicates the highest speed at which the disk has been verified for a specific write strategy, an estimate for the write parameters at any other speed (within the speed range and parameter set defined for the specific write strategy) can be determined by linear interpolation between the parameters at the Primary recording velocity and the Upper recording velocity as indicated in 14.4.2.
+- the Primary/Lower recording velocity indicates the lowest speed at which the disk has been verified for a specific write strategy, - the Intermediate recording velocity indicates an intermediate speed at which the disc has been verified for a specific write strategy, - the Upper recording velocity indicates the highest speed at which the disk has been verified for a specific write strategy, an estimate for the write parameters at any other speed (within the speed range and parameter set defined for the specific write strategy) can be determined by linear interpolation between the parameters at the closest lower recording velocity and the closest higher recording velocity as indicated in 14.4.2.

-Disk Manufacturers should design media with a reasonable "linear" behaviour of the write strategy parameters over the speed ranges indicated in 14.4.2.
+Disk Manufacturers should design media with a reasonable "linear" behaviour of the write strategy parameters over the speed range(s) indicated in 14.4.2.